 Take an invoice with standard 2/10 net 30 terms.
 It arrives on day zero, clears intake processing by day three, and immediately hits an exception queue because the line-item price is $0.12 higher per unit than the PO specifies.
 The AP clerk assigned to exceptions is working through a backlog and does not get to this invoice until day six.
 She emails the supplier for clarification.
 The supplier responds on day eight.
 The clerk updates the record and clears the exception on day nine.
 The invoice is now ready for approval on day nine of a ten-day discount window — and the approval workflow has not even started yet.
 That missed discount in AP had nothing to do with slow approvals or late payments.
 It was lost in the exception queue.

-This is not an edge case.
-Exception rates vary across organizations, but they are often substantial — some AP departments report that 20% to 30% of invoices require manual exception handling.
+Exception rates vary by organization, but every exception has the same discount-capture problem: it consumes scarce days before approval has even started.
 If your exception rate is high, the math works against you at scale.
 You are not losing one discount occasionally; you are systematically losing discounts on a large share of your invoice volume.

 The instinct is usually to speed up exception resolution: staff the queue better, set escalation timers, prioritize discount-eligible invoices.
 Those steps help.
 But for organizations with persistently high exception rates, the higher-value target is reducing the rate itself.
 That means fixing the upstream causes — standardizing PO formats with key suppliers, enforcing required fields at the point of invoice submission, tightening goods receipt procedures so quantities are recorded accurately.
 Every invoice that never enters the exception queue is an invoice whose discount window stays intact.